 Phases in the life cycle can go in strict sequence, they can overlap, or go in a parallel.

-You can (and should) manage different phases with different approaches.
-We will talk about it in a minute.
+That’s why you can (and should) manage different phases with different approaches.
+We’ll talk about it in a minute.

-Large projects can include phases that are bigger than projects you currently manage.
+Large projects can include phases that are bigger than the projects you currently manage.

-But quite often you will notice that even plan-driven life cycle will have iterations and increments.
+But quite often you will notice that even the plan-driven life cycle will have iterations and increments.

-Even on large projects, there is a need for quick feedback between different phases.
+Even on large projects, there’s a need for quick feedback between different phases.

-Small projects are harder to dissect into phases because they overlap with project management process.
+Small projects are harder to dissect into phases because they overlap with the project management process.

-For agile projects, there is still a place for phases where you should use plan-driven approaches.
+For agile projects, there’s still a place for phases where you should use plan-driven approaches.

-Act as if You Have all the Phases
+Act as if You Have all the SDLC Phases

 Some of you may think that you don’t have all these phases.